 Secure web pages use a transfer protocol named SSL.

 Short for Secure Sockets Layer, a protocol developed by Netscape for transmitting private documents via the Internet.
 SSL works by using a private key to encrypt data that’s transferred over the SSL connection.
-All of the major browsers support SSL including Netscape Navigator, Internet Explorer, Fire Fox (Mozilla) and Safari, and many Web sites use the protocol to obtain confidential user information, such as credit card numbers.
+All of the major browsers support SSL including Google Chrome, Internet Explorer, Fire Fox (Mozilla) and Safari, and many Web sites use the protocol to obtain confidential user information, such as credit card numbers.
 By convention, URLs that require an SSL connection start with https: instead of http:.

 When entering your credit card, or any sensitive information on the web it is recommended that you look for the “https://”.
 The whole site does not have to be protected, just the pages that ask for confidential information.